secretstartups/handbook/business-technology/data-team/organization/data-science/index.html.md

 ## Describing insights/outcome of the project

-Familiarising yourself with [Google's formula XYZ](https://www.youtube.com/watch?v=zrXZBkYzuZo) can help communicate insights and outcomes of the project more efficiently.
-Formula XYZ is described by Google as: "Accomplished [X] as measured by [Y], by doing [Z]."
+Familiarising yourself with [Google's formula XYZ](https://www.youtube.com/watch?v=zrXZBkYzuZo) can help communicate insights and outcomes of the project in a more efficient way.
+Formula XYZ is a form of concise sentence that can be used to write down your achievements in resume.
+This structure has been established by Google and described as: "Accomplished [X] as measured by [Y], by doing [Z]."

-For example,
+X = should be replaced by verb that describes what you accomplished, For example: increased revenue/reduced costs/provided training etc

+Y = should be replaced by measure of your accomplishment.
+For example, if you increased revenue or reduced costs you could provide monetary value or percentage (Increased revenue by 10%)

+Z = should be replaced by verb that describes how did you accomplished the result you wish to describe.
+For example, accomplished ABC "by conducting detailed analysis"

+Example of full sentence is below:

-Our project increased revenue [X] by 20% [Y]
+Our project increased revenue [X] by 10% [Y] by conducting detailed analysis [Z]

+Please note that above formula is a suggestion only that may help to describe outcomes of the project in a more efficient and concise way.

 # Data Science Tools at Gitlab